 I usually put $1/$10/$20 in the offering each Sunday I’m there – isn’t that enough?

 It is a meaningful spiritual practice to give something of what we have back to God’s work at each service, even if we give $1 per week.
 Pledging, however, can be a more conscious and intentional practice of giving of your resources and allows All Souls to budget its expenses for the year.

 Do I need to pledge in order to attend service at All Souls?

-You are welcome at All Souls no matter what you choose to give in the offering plate or as a pledge.
+You are welcome at All Souls no matter what you choose to give.
 We do ask that if you believe in the work that this church is doing, you make a pledge to sustain and expand the ministry of All Souls.
 Many who pledge say that they feel even closer to this community by committing to help support it financially.

 Great, I want to participate – how do I pledge?

 My employer makes matching gifts – will All Souls accept those?

 Absolutely!
-Please follow your employer’s process and if you have any questions contact All Souls’ Pledge Secretary, Maggie Cooke.
+Please follow your employer’s process and if you have any questions contact the parish office.